 Jane van Dis, MD, FACOG

-Dr. Jane van Dis, MD, FACOG is a practicing OB-GYN, volunteer clinical faculty at USC Keck School of Medicine where she serves on the Gender Equity in Medicine and Science Committee, CEO of Equity Quotient, co-founder of OB Best Practice, and co-founder of TIME'S UP Healthcare.
+Dr. Jane van Dis, MD, FACOG is a practicing OB-GYN.
+She's an Assistant Professor ObGyn at the University of Rochester and co-founder of multiple organizations, including Diana Consulting, OB Best Practice, and TIME'S UP Healthcare.
 A national expert and speaker on gender equity in the workplace, she has published on the topic in the NEJM, Slate, and Harvard Business Review.
-She advises four health care startups, and Co-Admins a Facebook group of 4600+ OB-GYNs.
+She advises four health care startups, and Co-Admins a Facebook group of 5300+ OB-GYNs.
 She has written for or been quoted in the New York Times, NPR, the Today Show, Washington Post, TIME, US News, CNBC, Forbes, and multiple medical publications.
 Follow her on Twitter and Instagram.